cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 - Dec 06, 2021: Initial Draft.
 - Feb 07, 2022: Draft read and concept-ACKed by the Ledger team.
+- May 16, 2022: Change status to Accepted.

 ## Status

-Draft.
-Concept ACK by the Ledger team, but details need to be polished.
+Accepted.
+Implementation started.
+Small value renderers details still need to be polished.

 ## Abstract